The best places to see wild horses in the USA

 Although the herd has gotten up to about 300 horses, BLM tries to keep it about 120 animals.

 The Pryor Mountain horses are the only BLM-managed herd in Montana.
-On the other hand, Wyoming has 16 BLM horse areas, although many are quite remote.
+On the other hand, Wyoming has 16 BLM horse areas, many of which are quite remote.

 The easiest place to see the Pryor Mountain wild horses